 \section{Simulation}

 This section examines the finite sample performance of inference based on data-dependent clusters in a series of simulation experiments roughly based upon the empirical illustration of Section \ref{empirical_application}.
 We present results for inference on a coefficient in a linear model with all exogenous variables and results for inference on the coefficient on an endogenous variable in a linear IV model.
-We refer to the first case as the ``OLS simulation'' and to the second case as the ``IV simulation.''
-We present the data generating process (DGP) for each case and outline the inferential procedures we consider in Subection \ref{subsec: DGP}.
-We then present results in Subection \ref{subsec: sim results}.

-\subsection{Data Generating Processes and Inferential Procedures}
+\subsection{Data Generating Processes and Inferential Procedures.}

-For both the OLS and IV simulation, we generate observations indexed by $de$ for $d = 1,...,205$ and $e = 1,2$ where $d$ represents the cross-sectional unit and $e$ the time period.\footnote{Additional results with 820 cross-sectional units and two time periods are provided in a supplementary appendix.} Each observation is thus associated with a spatial location given by $L_d = (\mathrm{lat}_d, \mathrm{long}_{d'})$, the latitude and longitude of the centroid of a district from the observed data in the empirical example, and a temporal index $e \in \{1,2\}$.